bekk/bekk-christmas/post/react/deck-the-halls-with-react-three-fiber.md

 };
 ```

 react-three-fiber provides us with some neat default values, which makes the setup easy.
 For example, the camera will _look at_ position `[0,0,0]` (the center of the canvas), but a little bit zoomed out (z-position = 5).
 It gives us a good bird's eye view of the scene.
-That way, when our content is placed in the center by default, we are able to see it in the canvas (because we aren't "standing" in the middle of the content).
+Now, when our content is placed in the center by default, we are able to see it (because we aren't "standing" in the middle of the content).
 Of course, there are a great deal of properties available in the Canvas-component if you want to customise things later.

 ## Comparable Cubes

 To illustrate how easy react-three-fiber is to use, compared to the good old three.js way, we are going to create the same red, shaking cube as in the article mentioned above.

 First, we'll need to change the position of the camera in the canvas to reflect the example we are reproducing.
 To achieve this, we simply set the camera property in the Canvas component, using x, y and z coordinates: `camera={{ position: [2, 2, 2] }}`.
-Now, we are looking at the scene a little sideways.
+Now we are looking at the scene a little sideways.

 Then, we can add objects to our scene inside the canvas.
-An object is created using a _mesh_, which is given a _geometry_ (a cube) and a _material_ (the appearance of the cube; red 🟥), which we render in the scene.
+An object is created using a **mesh**, which is given a **geometry** (a cube) and a **material** (the appearance of the cube; red 🟥), which we render in the scene.
 In react-three-fiber, we just need to put it inside the canvas element, along with some light to actually see it:

 <iframe src="https://codesandbox.io/embed/react-three-fiber-simple-box-yzh0k?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"